devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 - Enforce that all commands are run as root or with `sudo` for maximum reliability.
 - Offer an **interactive dashboard** to view instance status, resource usage, and perform quick actions.
 - Allow you to enable or disable **complete logging** for more or less verbose output.
+- **Audit log**: Records all pb-manager commands executed, with timestamps, for administrative auditing.
+- **DNS validation**: Before finalizing HTTPS configuration, validates that the domain's DNS A/AAAA records point to your server.
+- **PocketBase version notification**: Notifies you when a new PocketBase version is available (with 24h cache), at the top of every command.

 ## How It Works